TNorman6252/notes-app-console/README.md

 ## Introduction
 This app was created with the intention to make a simple CRUD system oriented around user-defined notes.
 As of right now, the app is mostly complete with all the standard and expected functionality for a user needs, but as times progresses, features will improve and increment in size.
 All the code is elegantly refactored to the best of my ability to allow for a clean and conscise reading experience of each source file along with relevant JUnit 5 testing functions.

+##  Attention: The latest version of this app is using lambdas to shorten and simplify many of the app's core functionality methods and greatly improves code readability.

 ## What's Included
 - Add Note
 - List Notes